Tsimshian: History

 Tsimshian translates to "Inside the Skeena River" At one time the Tsimshian lived on the upper reaches of the Skeena River near present-day Hazelton, British Columbia.

 According to southern Tsimshian oral history, after a series of disasters befell the people, a chief led a migration away from the cursed land to the coast, where they founded Kitkatla Village, the first of three Southern Tsimshian villages.
 Kitkatla is still considered to be the most conservative of the Tsimshian villages.
 The Nisga'a and Gitxsan remained in the upper Skeena region (above the canyon) near the Nass River and forks of the Skeena respectively, but other Tsimshian chiefs moved down the river and occupied all the lands of the lower Skeena valley.
 Over time, these groups developed a new dialect of their ancestral language and came to regard themselves as a distinct population, the Tsimshian-proper.
 They continued to share the rights and customs of those who are known as the Gitxsan, their kin on the upper Skeena.

 The Tsimshian maintained winter villages in and around the islands of Prince Rupert Harbour and Venn Pass (Metlakatla).
 They returned to their summer villages along the lower Skeena River when the salmon returned.
 Archaeological evidence shows 5,000 years of continuous habitation in the Prince Rupert region.

 Gitxaala might have been the first Tsimshian village contacted by Europeans when Captain Charles Duncan and James Colnett arrived in 1787 although Russian fur traders may have visited northern groups earlier.
 The confluence of the Skeena and Bulkley Rivers was formerly the site of the Tsimshian village of Kitanmaks and became a new European settlement of Skeena Forks (today known as Hazelton).
 When the Hudson's Bay Company moved their fort to modern-day Lax Kwʼalaams in 1834, nine Tsimshian tribal chiefs moved to the surrounding area for trade advantage.
 Many of the Tsimshian peoples in Canada still live in these regions.

 Throughout the second half of the 19th century, epidemics of infectious disease contracted from Europeans ravaged their communities, as the First Nations had no acquired immunity to these diseases.
 The 1862 Pacific Northwest smallpox epidemic killed many of the Tsimshian people.
-Altogether, one in four Tsimshian died in a series of at least three large-scale outbreaks.
+Altogether, at least one in four Tsimshian died in a series of, at minimum, three large-scale outbreaks.

 In 1835, the total population of the Tsimshian peoples was estimated at 8,500.
 By 1885, the population had dropped to 4,500, 817 of whom moved to Alaska two years later following missionary William Duncan.